cakephp/docs/en/models/retrieving-your-data.rst

 methods (this should only rarely be necessary) can be made using the model's ``query()`` method.

-If you’re ever using this method in your application, be sure to check out CakePHP’s :doc:`/core-utility-libraries/sanitize`, which aids in cleaning up user-provided data from injection and cross-site scripting attacks.
+If you use this method be sure to properly escape all parameters using the ``value()`` method on the database driver.
+Failing to not escape parameters will create SQL injection vulnerabilities.

 .. note::